 I am also doing lots of experiments with processing my food.
 The pantry is suffused with the wonderful acrid smell of my first attempts to make apple cider vinegar with a neighbour’s windfalls.
 She is making pectin.
 I wrote in an earlier post about making carob flour, which I made a cake with last week and very nice it was too.
 I made plum gin for Christmas and would love to buy a small still to see if I can make some aromatic oils.
 There seems to be so much to do…long may I be able to live to do it all!

-Further experiments I want to try are: planting by the phases of the moon, which most Portuguese famers do (if I can be organised enought) a bit of pebble mosaic, although I’m sure it will all end up wobbly, gathering some seaweed from the Ria Formosa after a storm for use in the garden and making a succulents rockery on a slope using mostly terracotta pots.
+Further experiments I want to try are: planting by the phases of the moon, which most Portuguese famers do (if I can be organised enough) a bit of pebble mosaic, although I’m sure it will all end up wobbly, gathering some seaweed from the beach after a storm for use in the garden and making a succulents rockery on a slope using mostly terracotta pots.